bluesky-social/atproto-website/content/specs/auth.md

 - `client_id` (string, required): the `client_id`.
 Must exactly match the full URL used to fetch the client metadata file itself
 - `application_type` (string, optional): must be one of `web` or `native`, with `web` as the default if not specified.
 Note that this is field specified by OpenID/OIDC, which we are borrowing.
 - `grant_types` (array of strings, required): `authorization_code` must always be included. `refresh_token` is optional, but must be included if the client will make token refresh requests.
 - `scope` (string, sub-strings space-separated, required): all scope values which *might* be requested by this client are declared here.
 The `atproto` scope is required, so must be included here.
-See “Scopes” section.
+See "Scopes" section.
 - `response_types` (array of strings, required): `code` must be included.
 - `redirect_uris` (array of strings, required): at least one redirect URI is required.
 See Authorization Request Fields section for rules about redirect URIs, which also apply here.
 - `token_endpoint_auth_method` (string, optional): confidential clients must set this to  `private_key_jwt`.